DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Experiments

 \textbf{Results.} In Table~\ref{tab:cv_edit}, we demonstrate the quantitative result of \OursMethod{}~using Paella and VQ-Diffusion compared to continuous diffusion model and also inpainting.
 Notably, our approach with the Paella model achieves the lowest structure distance 11.34, outperforming all other methods, including the continuous diffusion models.
 Additionally, while the DDPM Inversion with Stable Diffusion v1.4 shows the highest CLIP similarity scores for both whole and edited regions, our method maintains competitive CLIP similarity with Paella.
 Given the significant reduction in structure distance, our method offers a superior balance between structural preservation and semantic alignment in edits.
 Furthermore, when combined with VQ-Diffusion, our method continues to show strong performance.
 The results in Table \ref{tab:cv_edit_background} clearly demonstrate the superior background preservation capabilities of our method compared to DDIM+SD1.4.
 All four metrics underscore the structural consistency of our approach in preserving the unedited regions of the image.
 These results show the effectiveness of our method in maintaining background integrity during editing and provide evidence that information about the original image is instilled into the latent space of \OursMethod{}.

 In Figure~\ref{fig:img-edit}, we show the editing results for both Paella and VQ-Diffusion using \OursMethod{}.
 Both models successfully modify real images according to the target prompts.
 In all cases, our results exhibit both high fidelity to the input image and adherence to the target prompt.
+Additional visualization results can be viewed in Figure~\ref{fig:cv-recon-vis} and \ref{fig:cv-all-four} in Supplementary Materials.